gmc-code/PC-app-development/docs/pizza_orders_tutorial/Lesson09.rst

 ==================================================
-Pizza orders Lesson 9: Final Touches and Styling
+Pizza 9: Final Touches and Styling
 ==================================================

 - **Objective**: Add final touches and improve the GUI styling.